-- Moisture inside a window is created from the warm damp air throughout your home condensing on the glass.
+- Moisture on the inside of a window is created from the warm moist air in your home condensing against the glass.

-Why Condensation on Windows Can Be a Problem
+Why Condensation on Windows Can Be Trouble

-How to Decrease Humidity Inside Your Home
+How to Reduce Humidity Inside Your Home

-Other Ways to Eliminate Condensation on Windows
+Additional Ways to Eliminate Condensation on Windows